-Prior to the pandemic, it was standard practice to have ‘transition days’ or afternoons where children spent an allotted time in their new classroom with their new teacher.
-This time often included get-to-know-you activities such as circle time, arts and crafts or reading a book as a class.
+It is standard practice to have ‘transition days’ or afternoons where children spend an allotted time in their new classroom with their new teacher.
+This time often includes get-to-know-you activities such as circle time, arts and crafts or reading a book as a class.

 Other transition support included: